EXCV31/Trash-Programs/README.md

 # Trash-Programs

 [EN] Programs written to be used only once and to be deleted.
+Without any code refactoring etc.

-[PL] Programy napisane aby użyć ich tylko raz i je skasować.
+[PL] Programy napisane aby użyć ich tylko raz i je skasować. Żadnej refaktoryzacji itp.

 ## NX extractor.py